Case study: Implementing improved maternity care on the front line

 Setting up a completely new care pathway in a hospital and then testing in a pilot is no mean feat.
 But following an influential review on continuity models of midwife care, that is exactly what Professor Jane Sandall did.
 The work, which took place at Lewisham Hospital, was funded by the NIHR Collaboration for Leadership in Applied Health Research and Care South London (CLAHRC).

-The Cochrane Review updated in 2016 had shown that women who received midwife-led continuity models of care were 24 per cent less likely to experience preterm birth, and additionally 16% less likely to lose their baby overall and 19 % less likely to miscarry.
+The 2016 update to the Cochrane Review had shown that women who received midwife-led continuity models of care were 24 per cent less likely to experience preterm birth, and additionally 16% less likely to lose their baby overall and 19 % less likely to miscarry.
 At the time, Lewisham’s public health department was concerned about preterm birth rates in the area and the local Clinical Commissioning Group also put some money into the development of the new model of care.

 Continuity of care